-Even so, it’s not impossible to make ACT Prep activities engaging, and yes, even a little fun from time to time.
-Having led an ACT Prep class for two years back in my teaching days, I tried just about everything to engage students and keep them motivated in what were some of the activities below, you’ll find that it’s easier than you thought to make your studying more exciting.
-So if you’re a fellow educator, or just a student trying to find the motivation to study, take a look at these activities that (hopefully) will bring a little fun to your study plan.
+It is possible to make ACT prep activities engaging, and yes, even a little fun from time to time.
+Whether by playing ACT games, getting a study buddy, or trying out some of the activities below, you’ll find that it’s easier than you thought to make your studying more exciting.
+So if you’re a fellow educator, or just a student trying to find the motivation to study, take a look at these activities that will bring a little fun to your study plan.

 Turn ACT Prep Activities into a Game

 If you happen to be the studious type, you probably have some studious friends and/or acquaintances.
-If they’re serious about the ACT, too, invite them to an after school or weekend study session that ends with a battle of minds.
-In short, use your study time to help each other with whatever concepts you want, and then challenge you and your friend to a timed practice test in English, Math, Reading, or Science.
+If they’re serious about the ACT, too, invite them to an after school or weekend study session that ends with a battle of the wits.
+In short, use your study time to help each other with whatever concepts you want, and then challenge your friend to a timed practice test in English, Math, Reading, or Science.
 Whoever does better (or improves the most from their last practice test) wins.
 The prize?
 The loser has to buy lunch or dinner.
-But really, it can be anything—whatever creates the best motivation for you!)
+(Really, though, it can be anything—whatever creates the best motivation for you!)

-As I’ve mentioned before about the ACT, it’s very important to track your progress when preparing to take the ACT.
-It gives you the chance to catch any parts of your ACT study plan that aren’t working.
-To up your motivation for tracking progress (and studying), make a series of goals, and reward yourself each time you meet one.
+As I’ve mentioned before, when it comes to the ACT, it’s vital to track your progress when preparing.
+Tracking your progress gives you the chance to catch any parts of your ACT study plan that aren’t working.
+To up your motivation for tracking progress (and studying), set a series of goals, and reward yourself each time you achieve one.

 One last thing about rewards: plan to give yourself one after the ACT is over.
-Though not something you will do during ACT Prep, visualizing a post-ACT reward will put you in a better frame of mind throughout your study sessions and the test itself.
+Visualizing a post-ACT reward will put you in a better frame of mind throughout your study sessions and the test itself.